 Values >> Valuing God >>

-Do not value things that will devalue God – It is important to approve the things that
+Do not value things that devalue God – It is important to approve the things that

 huge impact on our faith and walk with God.
-To approve something is to assign
+To approve something is to agree

 our lives.
-We may do things that we do not approve, but it doesn’t matter;
+We may do things that we do not approve, yet doing them is the same

-approve, and to only approve those things that are excellent, so that our
+approve, and only approve those things that are excellent, so our life and conduct

 teenage girl approves of wearing short skirts, eventually she will buy one and